 - Include some sea vegetables (for iodine) and fresh herbs.

-A typical meal plan might look like this:
+A typical keto meal plan might look like this:

-- Breakfast: green tea with 1 tbsp of MCT oil or coconut oil along with almond milk.
-3 eggs, 1/2 avocado, and a sliced tomato that is drizzled with olive oil and sprinkled with black pepper.
+- Breakfast: green tea with 1 tbsp of MCT oil or coconut oil, or coconut cream, 3 eggs, 1/2 avocado, and a sliced tomato that is drizzled with olive oil and sprinkled with black pepper.

 - Lunch: a salad of greens and non-starchy vegetables topped with broiled fish or chicken, and a dressing made from 1 tbsp of olive oil and a squeeze of fresh lemon.

-- Snacks: macadamia nuts, almonds, or *cheese, and 1 tbsp of MTC oil.
+- Snacks: macadamia nuts or almonds and 1 tbsp of MTC oil.

 - Dinner: whole cut of chicken or fish, with a side of two non-starchy vegetables (such as sauteed spinach and broccoli) that are drizzled with olive oil, with a green salad topped with an olive oil and fresh lemon dressing.

-- Nighttime beverage– Herbal tea with added MCT or coconut oil and almond milk.
+- Nighttime beverage– Herbal tea with added MTC oil or coconut cream

 - The ketogenic diet may deplete selenium levels so eat a small handful of Brazil nuts twice per day to keep your levels up, or think of supplementing with Selenium.